erik-rt/etl_pipeline/README.md

 ### Spark

-This pipeline uses PySpark to handle the data, so a proper installation is required, either through `pip` or through the Apache Spark [downloads](https://spark.apache.org/downloads.html) page.
+This pipeline uses PySpark to handle the data, so a proper installation is required.
+You can either use `pip` or download the distribution via the Apache Spark [downloads](https://spark.apache.org/downloads.html) page.

 ### Data